ewald1976/dracoon-pyclient/README.md

 ### Windows

-Für Windows steht eine ausführbare Version zur Verfügung.
-Wenn ein .env File für die Konfiguraion verwendet wird, muss sich dieses im selben Verzeichnis befinden wie die EXE-Datei.
+An executable version is available for Windows.
+If a .env file is used for configuration, it must be in the same directory as the EXE file.

-## Häufige Fehler
+## Common Errors

-**401 Unauthorized** - Zugangsdaten in `.env` prüfen, OAuth Grant Type muss `password` sein
+**401 Unauthorized** - Check credentials in `.env`, OAuth Grant Type must be `password`

-**403 Forbidden** - Benutzer hat nicht die erforderlichen Berechtigungen
+**403 Forbidden** - User does not have the required permissions

-**ModuleNotFoundError** - `pip3 install -r requirements.txt` ausführen
+**ModuleNotFoundError** - Run `pip3 install -r requirements.txt`

 ## Disclaimer

-Dieses Tool wurde privat entwickelt und hat **keinen offiziellen Bezug zur Firma Dracoon**.
-Die Nutzung erfolgt auf eigene Verantwortung.
-Der Entwickler übernimmt keine Haftung für eventuelle Schäden, die durch die Verwendung dieses Tools entstehen.
+This tool was developed privately and has **no official connection to Dracoon GmbH**.
+Use at your own risk.
+The developer assumes no liability for any damage caused by the use of this tool.

-## Lizenz
+## License

-Dieses Projekt ist unter der MIT-Lizenz lizenziert.
-Siehe [LICENSE](LICENSE) für Details.
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

-### Verwendete Bibliotheken
+### Used Libraries

-Dieses Projekt nutzt das offizielle [DRACOON Python SDK](https://github.com/unbekanntes-pferd/dracoon-python-api), welches unter der Apache License 2.0 lizenziert ist.
+This project uses the official [DRACOON Python SDK](https://github.com/unbekanntes-pferd/dracoon-python-api), which is licensed under the Apache License 2.0.

 #### DRACOON Python SDK
 - **Repository:** https://github.com/unbekanntes-pferd/dracoon-python-api
-- **Lizenz:** Apache License 2.0
+- **License:** Apache License 2.0
 - **Copyright:** © DRACOON Contributors

-Weitere verwendete Bibliotheken:
+Other libraries used:
 - **Rich** - MIT License
 - **python-dotenv** - BSD-3-Clause License

-Eine vollständige Liste aller Abhängigkeiten findest du in `requirements.txt`.
+A complete list of all dependencies can be found in `requirements.txt`.

-## Autor
+## Author

 [@ewald1976](https://github.com/ewald1976)